Mixtera: A Data Plane for Foundation Model Training: Implementation

-If after traversing all component keys we did not find sufficient samples for a key in the mixture, in strict mode, chunk generation fails.
+If, after traversing all component keys, we did not find sufficient samples for a key in the mixture, in strict mode, chunk generation fails.
 In best-effort mode, the algorithm redistributes any unfulfilled counts to the remaining mixture components proportionally to their original ratios.
 For example, if we need 100 JavaScript samples but only find 80, the remaining 20 samples would be proportionally distributed among other components.
 To avoid infinite loops, we only distribute samples to keys on which we were able to find any samples in the last iteration.
+This redistribution mechanism can be enabled or disabled, allowing users to either prioritize strict mixture fidelity (which may stop training when samples are exhausted) or training as long as possible with approximated proportions.

+\revB{\textbf{Implementation details.} The \textit{take samples} operation (line 9) is implemented using Python generators that yield ranges of samples and accept the number of samples needed as input through the generator's send mechanism.
+This hides the complexity of range management and allows for efficient, stateful iteration over available ranges while maintaining control over sample counts.
+There is one generator per component key that returns ranges containing $N$ samples based on the \texttt{ChunkerIndex}, ensuring ranges are split such that excess data is never returned. }

-\mixtera's implementation of this algorithm ensures determinism because (1) the mixture's keys are processed in a consistent order and (2) when multiple component keys match a mixture key, they are considered in a deterministic order based on a seeded shuffle of all possible keys.
-This approach ensures that identical queries with identical mixtures always produce identical chunks, important for training debugging and reproducibility~\cite{Zhuang2022Randomness,Cooper2022Determinism,Qian2021Seeds,Karamcheti2021Mistral,TensorflowDeterminism}.
+\textbf{Determinism.} \mixtera's implementation of this algorithm ensures determinism because (1) the keys are processed in a consistent order and (2) when multiple component keys match a mixture key, they are considered in a deterministic order based on a seeded shuffle of all possible keys.
+This ensures that identical queries with identical mixtures always produce identical chunks, which is important for debugging and reproducibility~\cite{Zhuang2022Randomness,Cooper2022Determinism,Qian2021Seeds,Karamcheti2021Mistral,TensorflowDeterminism}.

-\mixtera{} also supports an alternative, \emph{arbitrary chunk} generation algorithm.
-It does not require any specified mixture and builds up chunks by iterating over the component keys, moving on to the next one when one key is depleted.
-This can be useful if the data is completely property-free and guarantees maximum throughput as all ranges are consecutive.
+\revB{\textbf{Sampling and randomness.} Chunks are generated randomly, but not completely i.i.d.: (i) each chunk must contain the proportions specified by the mixture $M$, and (ii) all matching component keys are considered equal.
+Consider a mixture key $k = \{\text{lang: JS}\}$ that matches component keys $\hat{k}_1 = \{\text{lang: JS, license: MIT}\}$ and $\hat{k}_2 = \{\text{lang: JS, license: Apache}\}$.
+The order in which $\hat{k}_1$ and $\hat{k}_2$ are processed is determined by a seeded shuffle, ensuring determinism across runs while providing randomization across different matching keys.
+Once a component key is selected, samples are drawn from its intervals.
+Within each file, intervals are used for I/O efficiency, but the order in which files are processed is shuffled.}